sharwell/developer.rackspace.com/src/docs/cloud-servers/getting-started/index.rst

 Build server
 ~~~~~~~~~~~~
-Now that we have our image ID and flavor ID, you can create your server:
+Now that you have an image ID and flavor ID, you can create your server:

 .. include:: samples/create_server.rst

-This is an asynchronous operation, meaning that it will _not_ block your request until the process is complete.
+This is an asynchronous operation, meaning that it will _not_ block your request while the build process runs.
 It will provision your VM behind the scenes, allowing you to optionally query its status.
 Once the build reaches a ``COMPLETE`` state, it will be available for you to use.

 Some SDKs allow you to check on the status of the build: